Kothar-wa-Khasis: Related terms

+As far back as 1965, :de:John Pairman Brown proposed a connection between Kothar and Kinyras (Cinyras) of Cyprus.

 Ugaritic texts

 Kothar-wa-Khasis was a major deity in Ugaritic religion, and he is well attested in ritual texts and theophoric names.
 He was the main deity of craftsmanship in the Ugaritic pantheon.
 In the Ugaritic texts, is portrayed as a divine architect responsible for the construction of the temples of other gods.
 He also plays various other roles, including those of an artisan, musician and diviner.
 He was additionally associated with magic.

 In the standard Ugaritic list of deities Kothar occupies the sixteenth position, after Mount Saphon and before Pidray.
 In another similar text, he instead precedes Attar.
 Both of these lists are presumed to document order of sacrifices in rituals.
 RS 1.001, a text describing a ritual taking place over the course of a full day and the following night, lists Kothar as the recipient of a sacrificial cow.
 The text RS 24.249, which describes offerings which should be made over the course of two months following the winter equinox, mentions the offering of two rams to him.
 RS 24.271, a short prayer meant to secure the well-being of the petitioner, uses the binomial form of the name.
-Thetrilingual edition of the Weidner god list from Ugarit equates Kothar with other gods of similar character: Eyan, a Hurrian derivative of Ea, and Mesopotamian Ea himself, though the latter’s presence in the corresponding line was the result of reinterpretation of the name of Aya (dA-a; here read as dE4-a), the wife of the sun god Utu, presumably meant to avoid implying that the Ugaritic sun goddess Shapash also had a wife.
+Thetrilingual edition of the Weidner god list from Ugarit equates Kothar with other gods of similar character: Eyan, a Hurrian derivative of Ea, and Mesopotamian Ea (Enki) himself, though the latter’s presence in the corresponding line was the result of reinterpretation of the name of Aya (dA-a; here read as dE4-a), the wife of the sun god Utu, presumably meant to avoid implying that the Ugaritic sun goddess Shapash also had a wife.